Skip to main content

 Register your business for PAYE (Pay As You Earn) on iTax.
 You need a business KRA PIN already registered.
 Go to itax.kra.go.ke → Registration → Add Tax Obligation → PAYE.
 Once registered you will file monthly PAYE returns by the 9th of each month.

 Register your business as an NSSF employer and enrol each employee.
-Contributions are KES 200/month (employee) + KES 200/month (employer) under the old NSSF Act, or 6% of gross salary each side under the new NSSF Act 2013 — check current enforcement status.
+Contributions are KES 200/month (employee) + KES 200/month (employer) minimum.
 Register through eCitizen or at any NSSF office.

-Register your business as an NHIF employer and enrol each employee.
-NHIF contributions are income-based (KES 150–1,700/month deducted from salary).
-The employer remits the employee's contribution by the 9th of each month.
-Register through eCitizen.
+Register your business as a SHA employer and enrol each employee.
+Contributions are 2.75% of gross salary deducted from the employee's pay.
+The employer remits contributions by the 9th of each month via sha.go.ke.

-Run payroll monthly: calculate gross salary, deduct PAYE (using KRA tax bands), deduct NSSF and NHIF employee contributions, and pay the net salary.
-File PAYE return on iTax by the 9th of the following month and remit NSSF and NHIF by the same date.
-Keep payslips for at least 5 years.
+Run payroll monthly: calculate gross salary, deduct PAYE (using KRA tax bands), deduct NSSF and SHA employee contributions, and pay the net salary.
+File PAYE return on iTax by the 9th of the following month.

 Understand employee rights and termination